marcop135/bullframe.css/README.md

 bullframe.css is a Sass (SCSS) framework that works in all browsers, modern or not.

-It's a cross-browser, responsive, IE8+ collection of default HTML UI elements ([atoms](https://bradfrost.com/blog/post/atomic-web-design)) for your Sass project.
+It's a cross-browser (blink/webkit/gecko/trident), responsive, IE8+ collection of default HTML UI elements ([atoms](https://bradfrost.com/blog/post/atomic-web-design)) for your Sass project.

 1. Add a good HTML template
 2. Write semantic HTML5